ElektraInitiative/libelektra/doc/tutorials/highlevel.md

 if (rc == 1)
 {
-    // help mode - application was called with '-h' or '--help' printHelpMessage (elektra, NULL, NULL);
+    // help mode - application was called with '-h' or '--help'
+    // for more information see "Command line options" below printHelpMessage (elektra, NULL, NULL);
     elektraClose (elektra);
     exit (EXIT_SUCCESS);